Site icon Our Breathing Planet

 Franklin’s Bumblebee Distribution, Habitat, and Ecology

-For the moment, it remains undetermined if it ever appeared anywhere else in the world.
+For the moment, it remains undetermined if the bee ever appeared anywhere else in the world.
 Within that tiny range, though, it does, at least, display an adaptability to different habitat types.
-The boradly evolved wonder simply requires the presence of sufficient flowering flora.
+The broadly evolved biological wonder simply requires the presence of sufficient flowering flora.

-The intrepid invertebrate also makes its home at a comparatively wide range of altitudes.
-In the more northern section of its tiny range, it’s been seen at altitudes as low as 540 ft (162 m) above sea level.
+Impressively, the intrepid invertebrate also makes its home at a comparatively wide range of altitudes.
+In the more northern section of its tiny range, it’s been seen at altitudes as low as only 540 ft (162 m) above sea level.
 Further south, however, it’s been spotted at 7,800 ft (2,340 m).

-The workers, rarely exceeding 400, acquire food from a variety of flowering plants.
+The workers of the species, rarely exceeding 400, acquire food from a wide variety of flowering plants.
 Nectar serves as the primary food source of mature adults.
 The young, however, require a higher nutritional content.
 For them, workers gather pollen from the same local plant sources.

 Species Sharing Its Range

-Check out our other articles on 3 Enchanting Marvels of Ethiopia, Amazonian Manatee, Mount Kinabalu, Southern Darwin’s Frog, Philippine sailfin lizard, Nicobar Pigeon
+Check out our other articles on 3 Enchanting Marvels of Ethiopia, Amazonian Manatee, Mount Kinabalu, Southern Darwin’s Frog, Philippine sailfin lizard, West Indian Ocean Coelacanth

 Exit mobile version